 Nitrosamines come from chemical reactions and can form in drugs during manufacturing.
 These chemicals are scientifically called N-Nitrosodimethylamine (NDMA), N-Nitrosodiethylamine (NDEA), and N-Nitroso-N-methyl-4-aminobutyric acid (NMBA).

 Some nitrosamines may increase the risk of cancer if people are exposed to them above acceptable levels and over long periods of time.
-People taking drugs that contain NDMA at or below the acceptable daily intake limits every day for 70 years are not expected to have an increased risk of cancer.
+People taking drugs that contain NDMA at or below the acceptable intake limits every day for 70 years are not expected to have an increased risk of cancer.

 Here’s what to do if you’re concerned about your medication: